Self-hosted deployment

 -subj "/CN=sagewai.internal"

-Deploy distributed workers that connect back to the central gateway.
-Workers run workflows on your own hardware with your own LLM API keys.
+Fleet workers connect to the central gateway and run workflows on your own hardware with your own LLM API keys.

 docker run -d \